-Additional materials will be used temporarily during the works and removed upon completion of the scheme, such as sandbags or tonne bags to establish the dry working area.
+Additional materials (e.g., sandbags to establish the dry working area) will be used temporarily during the works and removed upon completion of the scheme.

-Waste materials will consist of excavated material and vegetation, old mortar and concrete, and damaged stonework removed from the parapet and training wall.
+Waste materials will consist of old mortar and concrete, damaged stonework removed from the parapet and training wall, vegetation removed from joints and temporary materials from previous works like sandbags.
 Some materials will be reused on site where possible, including undamaged stonework.
 Otherwise, waste materials will be contained and removed off site to a licensed facility.

-A Site Waste Management Plan (SWMP) is not required.
+A Site Waste Management Plan is not required for this scheme.
+Waste will be processed and disposed of appropriately.